 There are four main approaches, to Mungo National Park, each involving travelling on unsealed roads.

-The roads heading towards Mungo from the north – from either Broken Hill and Menindee via Pooncarie, or from Wilcannia via Ivanhoe – are the more difficult but interesting, while from the south Mildura and Balranald are only just over 110 km away.
+The roads heading towards Mungo from the north – from either Broken Hill and Menindee via Pooncarie, or from Wilcannia via Ivanhoe – are the more difficult but interesting where you cross the Darling River.

 It is important to check road conditions before travelling as most are unsealed and impassable after rain.